bark-iot/bark/README.md

 - first go to any service (f.e. [http://localhost/users](http://localhost/users)) to produce any logs
 - go to [http://localhost:5601](http://localhost:5601)
 - create index, select `@timestamp` as field

+# TODO
+- add layer of authorization logic
+- check if this tracing approach is usable http://blog.scoutapp.com/articles/2018/01/17/tutorial-distributed-tracing-in-ruby-with-opentracing